jazzc001/boris-bike/README.md

  - Pair using the driver-navigator style
  - Follow an effective debugging process
  - Describe some basic OO principles like encapsulation, SPR

+ # Build Status
+ Build status of continus integration: rspec

+ # Code Style
+ code review rubric

+ # Tech/framework used
+ ** Buid with **
+ - ruby

+ # Tests
+By following TDD, this project is build on running rspec.